Caesurus/CTF_Writeups/2021-DefconFinals/ooows-flag-baby/README.md

                0%%%%%%%%%%%%%%%%00                                             000%%%%%%%%%%%%00
                   00%%%%%%%000                                                      0000000
 ```
-Anyway... doesn't look relevant to the challenge, but fun..
+Anyway... doesn't look relevant to the challenge, but fun ...

 Let's look at the disassembly
 ![bios](./images/bios_disasm.png)